grisu/gricli/src/main/resources/help/topics/Jobs.md

 entry on 'outputfile'.

 The 'debug' property accepts a boolean and will display Gricli errors.
-This is useful if you are having problems and you need to report and error.
+This is useful if you are having problems and you need to report an error.
 The contact details in this case can be found using the 'about' command.

 Job Submission
 ---------------